Mixed-state long-range order and criticality from measurement and feedback: Mixed-state long-range order by measuring SPT phases

 Comparing Eq.\ref{eq:1d_spt_symmetric_deform} and Eq.\ref{eq:1d_spt_symmetric_measure}, one finds they are dual to each other, and the phase of $H$ can be determined analogously: $A$ and $B$ sublattices individually exhibit a GHZ order for $\abs{g}<1$, and the $A\bigcup B$ together exhibits SPT order for $\abs{g}>1$.
 Consequently, $\rho_B$ possesses a mixed-state GHZ order for $\abs{g}<1$, and $\rho_B$ becomes a trivial mixed state for $\abs{g}>1$ (since the subsystem of the SPT gives a trivial mixed state).
 In addition, since $\ket{\psi}$ can be obtained by applying extensive controlled-Z gates across $A, B$ sublattices (i.e. $U_{\text{CZ}}=\prod CZ_{(a,i), (b,i) }CZ_{(b,i), (a,i+1) }$) on two decoupled Ising chains on A/B sublattice, one expects $\rho_B = \tr_A \ket{\psi} \bra{\psi}$ has volume-law entropy for any non-zero $g$ ($U_{\text{CZ}}$ acts trivially at $g=0$).
 This is indeed the case based on our Exact Diagonalization calculation (see Appendix.\ref{sec:volume_law_entropy}).

-Here we emphasize again that the emergent long-range cat-state order is a universal property of the input SPT phase.
-While here we only consider one type of perturbations, in Appendix.\ref{sec:general_perturbation} we discuss other types of perturbation, including independently tunable perturbation strength in $Z_{a,i} Z_{a,i+1}, Z_{b,i} Z_{b,i+1}$ as well as onsite Pauli-X perturbation.
+While here we only consider one type of perturbation to illustrate the utility of the duality approach, in Appendix.\ref{sec:general_perturbation} we discuss other types of perturbation, including independently tunable perturbation strength in $Z_{a,i} Z_{a,i+1}, Z_{b,i} Z_{b,i+1}$ as well as onsite Pauli-X perturbation.
 Interestingly, when perturbing the fixed-point SPT using onsite Pauli-Xs, the corresponding output $\rho_B$ is exactly the (pure) ground state of the transverse-field Ising chain in the symmetry-broken phase in the subspace with $\prod_i X_{b,i}=1$.